 Although our preface clearly describes our criteria for inclusion, including the fact that whoever wrote about the book loved the book , Viking still insisted on naming the book 500 Great Books by Women.
 Given the reality that the words “great books” continue to mean book lists that are heavily dominated by privileged white male-supremist literary critics and thinkers, male and female, this was an unfortunate choice of titles.
 In fact, the only negative criticism our book received was based on the reality that our choice of books did not honor previous definitions of “great,” which, given our intent, is actually a complement.

 Our book is a worthwhile read, a good addition to any library, and a wonderful gift for any book lover you know.
-And after 17 years, it is still in print.
+Now, 23 years later, it is out of print so if you find it in a used book store, which I did recently, grab one up.
+And if you’d like, I’ll sign it for you if you’re in Bellingham.

 Wordy Prints: These are my newest prints and include my prints and short quotes that I have printed with words and/or letters I have carved over the years.
 (Yes, I do find words and letters beautiful.)
 The smaller prints are on recycled dictionary and/or blank sketchbook pages. and the larger (11 x 14) prints are on pages from a family bible that came to me when my mother died.
 You can read more about these bible page prints at the bottom of this post.